-To learn more about Study Abroad, students should contact the Study Abroad office, located on the 1st floor of the Rebecca Stafford Student Center.
+To learn more about Study Abroad, students should contact the Global Education Office, located in Room 29 of the Rebecca Stafford Student Center.

 The portfolio process was designed for the nontraditional student who has returned to school after experience in the work world that can be documented (including military service) and serve as credit for the experiential education requirement within his or her major.
 Students who wish to submit a portfolio package for consideration in fulfillment of the Experiential Education general education requirement must produce a body of official documentation, which is outlined below.